Paleo Magic Cookie Bars (Gluten Free + Vegan)

 - In a heavy saucepan, heat the coconut milk and sugar over medium heat, stirring often, until coconut milk begins to boil.
 Lower heat to simmer and reduce by half, stirring often to prevent the sugar from scorching.
 (If thicker, caramelized sugar begins to form on sides or bottom, use a whisk to reincorporate it.)

 - While the caramel is simmering (be sure to continue stirring every few minutes), mix together the almond flour, cinnamon, salt, and coconut butter.
-Sprinkle crust mixture into the prepared baking pan.
+Sprinkle the crust mixture into the prepared baking pan.
 Using your fingers or a spatula, press the mixture down in an even layer, covering the bottom of the baking dish.

 - Sprinkle the chocolate chips, chopped nuts, and coconut flakes evenly over the crust.
 Pour the sweetened coconut milk evenly over everything.
 Bake for 25-30 minutes, until lightly browned.